The former deputy head of the Presidential Administration of Yanukovych defended his own honor, dignity and business reputation in court.

 Moreover: Portnov believed that his public statements about the Revolution of Dignity, which he called an unconstitutional seizure of power, were not pro-Russian.
 On the contrary, “the plaintiff’s position on the need to bring to justice all those responsible, without political exception, is a sign of a patriotic state position, the defense of the Ukrainian Constitution,” the court decision says.

-A representative of the Focus publication expressed counterarguments to the lawsuit of the scandalous politician.
+A representative of the Focus publication expressed counterarguments to the scandalous politician’s claim.
 He noted that the ex-official did not provide evidence that the phrase about his “pro-Russianness” violated personal non-property rights.
 The media representative added that the websites “Peacemaker” and “Wikipedia” contain information indicating certain connections between the politician and the aggressor state.

 A representative of the Anti-Corruption Center made similar conclusions, noting in his response to the lawsuit: Portnov, during his career, has repeatedly directly or indirectly contributed to the interests of Russia in Ukraine